Protik111/Protik111/README.md

 - 📫 How to reach me: rafiurprotik111@gmail.com

-- 👩‍🎓Currently I'm doing my B.Sc. in computer science and engineering at American International University Bangladesh.
+- 👩‍🎓 Currently I'm doing my B.Sc. in computer science and engineering at American International University Bangladesh.
-- 🏃🏻‍♀️My mission is to learn and grow!
+- 🏃🏻‍♀️ My mission is to learn and grow!
 So that one day I'll be able to contribute to the Tech community.
-- 🏁My dream is to become a Software Developer, and to solve real world problems!</p>
+- 🏁 My dream is to become a Software Developer, and to solve real world problems!</p>

 ### Connect with me: